GrapheneCt/BGFTP/README.md

 Works simultaneously with any game, including enlarged memory mode games, and in sleep mode.
 BGFTP can send various information to user via notifications.

+Can be somewhat slow when cpu-hungry game process is running due to BGFTP process having low priority.

 # How to use

 1. Install [LowMemMode plugin](https://github.com/GrapheneCt/LowMemMode) to increase multitasking abilities.
 It is not required, but highly recommended.